sandepal-org/mq01-ops/README.md

 In this tutorial, you will:

 1. Create a Kubernetes cluster and image registry, if required.
-2. Create an operational repository to store DataPower resources that are deployed to the Kubernetes cluster.
+2. Create an operational repository to store MQ resources that are deployed to the Kubernetes cluster.
-3. Install ArgoCD to manage the continuous deployment of DataPower-related resources to the cluster.
+3. Install ArgoCD to manage the continuous deployment of MQ-related resources to the cluster.
-4. Create a source Git repository that holds the DataPower development artifacts for a virtual DataPower appliance.
+4. Create a source Git repository that holds the MQ development artifacts for a virtual MQ appliance.
-5. Install Tekton to provide continuous integration of the source DataPower artifacts.
+5. Install Tekton to provide continuous integration of the source MQ artifacts.
 These pipeline ensures that all changes to these artifacts are successful built, packaged, versioned and tested before they are delivered into the operational repository, read for deployment.
-6. Gain experience with the IBM-supplied DataPower operator and container.
+6. Gain experience with the IBM-supplied MQ operator and container.

-By the end of the tutorial, you will have practical experience and knowledge of platform engineering with DataPower in a Kubernetes environment.
+By the end of the tutorial, you will have practical experience and knowledge of platform engineering with MQ in a Kubernetes environment.

 ---

 ## Introduction

-The following diagram shows a CICD pipeline for DataPower:
+The following diagram shows a CICD pipeline for MQ:

 ![diagram1](./docs/images/diagram1.drawio.png)

 Notice:

-- The git repository `dp01-src` holds the source development artifacts for a virtual DataPower appliance `dp01`.
+- The git repository `mq01-src` holds the source development artifacts for a virtual MQ appliance `mq01`.
-- A Tekton pipeline uses the `dp01-src` repository to build, package, test, version and deliver resources that define the `dp01` DataPower appliance.
+- A Tekton pipeline uses the `mq01-src` repository to build, package, test, version and deliver resources that define the `mq01` MQ appliance.
-- If the pipeline is successful, then the YAMLs that define `dp01` are stored in the operational repository `dp01-ops` and the container image for `dp01` is stored in an image registry.
+- If the pipeline is successful, then the YAMLs that define `mq01` are stored in the operational repository `mq01-ops` and the container image for `mq01` is stored in an image registry.
 - Shortly after the changes are committed to the git repository, an ArgoCD application detects the updated YAMLs.
-It applies them to the cluster to create or update a running `dp01` DataPower virtual appliance.
+It applies them to the cluster to create or update a running `mq01` MQ queue manager.

 This tutorial will walk you through the process of setting up this
 configuration:
-- Step 1: Follow the instructions in this README to set up your cluster, ArgoCD, the `dp01-ops` repository, and Tekton.
+- Step 1: Follow the instructions in this README to set up your cluster, ArgoCD, the `mq01-ops` repository, and Tekton.
 Continue to step 2.
 - Step 2: Move to [these
-  instructions](https://github.com/dp-auto/dpxx-src#readme) to create the `dp01-src` repository, run a Tekton pipeline to populate the `dp01-ops` repository, and interact with the new or updated DataPower appliance `dp01`.
+  instructions](https://github.com/mq-modernization-demo/mq01-src#readme) to create the `mq01-src` repository, run a Tekton pipeline to populate the `mq01-ops` repository, and interact with the new or updated MQ appliance `mq01`.

 ---